yunusparvezkhan/yunusparvezkhan/README.md

 Some things you may want to know about me:

 - 🔭 I’m currently working on ...
 Web Dev
-- 🌱 I’m currently learning ...
-MongoDB
+- 🌱 Next thing to learn ...
+React Native
+- 💪 Currently Upskilling ...
+ReactJS, NodeJS
 - 👯 I’m looking to collaborate on ...
 Any Business
 - 🤔 I’m looking for philosophical partnership in ...
 Core Physics & Cosmology
 - 💬 Ask me about ...
 Whatever You want